Fist and foremost is the Foot Strike.

 Next up is the voice of Terrain.

 Hills or flat, Roads or trails?
 These are choices we make when we head out for every run workout.
 Each has its place and purpose in helping you become a faster runner.
 Trails have several advantages.
-The uneven terrain forces your feet and legs to manage some sideways motion and to create stability on slightly unstable ground.
+The uneven terrain forces your feet and legs to manage some sideways motion and to create stability on the slightly unstable ground.
 This strengthens lots of smaller support muscles that just don’t get worked by the predictability of pavement.
 Then, later in a race when you start to fatigue, these small muscles can come into play to help support the larger muscles as they tire, which allows you to maintain good form and stay efficient much longer than if you never do any trail running.
 A second benefit to trails is that the jarring on your body is less than on pavement, which enables a person to put in more training miles with less breakdown.
 The net result is more training volume and training consistency with less likelihood of injury.

 But there is a reason to run on the roads as well.
 Unless you are going to be racing on a trail it is important to have your legs adapted to the impact of pavement.
-Early in my career I did almost all my run training on trails, especially my longer runs.
+Early in my career, I did almost all my run training on trails, especially my longer runs.
 However, when I got to Ironman I found that running the marathon on pavement caused a huge amount of muscle breakdown, and the critical switch point where the impact surpassed the brain’s override mechanism hit at around the half-marathon point.
 This meant it became impossible for me to actually run the second half of the run.
-Finally in 1989 I figured this out.
+Finally, in 1989 I figured this out.
 I gradually transitioned to running more miles on the roads as I got closer to Ironman, so that my leg muscles and joints were adapted to the added impact.
 The results were profound.
 I still had some breakdown, but the big impasse where I had struggled in previous years didn’t hit me until I was within a couple of miles of the finish.
 At that point, the horse could smell the barn and I was able to keep my pace up.

 The actual profile of your training terrain is also important.
 If you have hills in your race, you will want to run them in training.
 Same for flat courses.
 Bounding up hills won’t be the most effective way to get you ready to run fast on a dead flat course.
 A variety of training terrain is ideal for building overall run fitness and also for preventing repetitive motion injuries that running on one single terrain type can cause.
-As you get close to your key races, transition to doing around two-thirds of your runs on the terrain that you will encounter on race day.
+As you get close to your key races, a transition to doing around two-thirds of your runs on the terrain that you will encounter on race day.
 Then split the remaining third of your runs between the two other terrain options (hilly, rolling or flat) that are less a part of your race course profile.